speedie1337/spmenu/README.md

   - Just need to `XMoveResizeWindow()` as well as `mh += bh` and `y += bh` for each added line.
 - Matching: Add support for contextual completions similar to xprompt
-- Matching: FIFO, used to dynamically refresh entries.
 - Matching: Regex matching
   - Probably use some minimal public domain library for this, I'd like to avoid adding more external dependencies unless it's a